gildas-lormeau/zip.js/tests/fidelity/README.md

    the NTFS field in the central directory only. zip.js always mirrors extra fields.
 2. Compression level bit flags (bits 1-2) on stored entries: Info-ZIP `-9` keeps the flags when it falls back to store; zip.js only sets them for deflate.
-3. `externalFileAttributes` equal to 0 on directory entries (jar): the writer treats 0 as unset and substitutes the MS-DOS directory attribute.